kingmoc/single-page-checkout-cjs-react/README.md

 <Nav cart={cart} emptyCart={emptyCart}/>
 ```

 The cart object has all the necessary data required to display what's needed to the user.
 And, if you recall because we're updating our cart object in state whenever there are changes, we can attach key data to our cart object and ensure that the cart information is correct.
-Let's see what I mean:

 Here's a look at the cart object with key data points underlined ...